Can I apply for the Expat Scheme (30% facility) if I come to work in the Netherlands?

 You are also recruited outside the Netherlands if you live on Aruba, the BES islands, Curacao or Sint Maarten.

-No 30% facility if you live in the border region
+No Expat Scheme (30% facility) if you live in the border region

 You must have lived at a distance of more than 150 kilometres as the crow flies from the Dutch border for more than 16 months in the 24 months prior to your first working day in the Netherlands.
 You are not allowed to have lived in Belgium, Luxembourg and parts of Germany, France or the United Kingdom.

-Did you previously qualify for the 30% facility and then moved outside the Netherlands again?
+Did you previously qualify for the Expat Scheme and then moved outside the Netherlands again?
 If so, this does not have to be more than 150 kilometres from the Dutch border, if you meet all the following conditions:

 - Your previous work period started maximally 5 years ago.
 Before 1 January 2021, your previous work period had to have started at least 8 years ago.